| Term | Meaning |

 client.on_message = on_message

-The MQTT_prefix is the one corresponding to the dataset, why the datastream topic is for the specific datastream.
+The MQTT prefix is the one corresponding to the dataset, why the datastream topic is for the specific datastream.

 Another option is to download the complete metadata for the selected dataset by clicking the download icon located in the top-right corner of the Datastream page (Fig. 5).
 This download includes metadata for all datastreams, along with their corresponding names and IDs.